MariuszJozef/CppDatabases/README.md

 ## Table records for standard C++ data types

-It is shown here how - with only C++ - to write/read data into/from prominent databases such as: SQLite3, MySQL, PostgreSql, MS SQL Server.
+It is shown here how to write/read data into/from prominent databases such as SQLite3, MySQL, PostgreSql, MS SQL Server.
 The focus is to exemplify CRUD operations:
 - create (i.e. insert)
 - read
 - update
 - delete

-on basic C++ data type:
+on standard  C++ data types:
 - bool
 - char
 - std::string